CodingAbdullah/Ethereum-Wallet-Dashboard/README.md

 ### Local
 If you want to run this app locally, the LOCAL_DEV_ENV folder is the repo for that.
 You'll need to assign two ports (3000 and 5000, by default) for front-end/back-end servers respectively.

 You'll also need to install all the node modules and dependencies under the `package.json` file as the node_modules folder was not committed.
+This can be done with `npm install`.
 You'll also need to add the `.env` file under the back-end folder as it contains all the API keys for your back-end server.

 ### AWS
 If you want to run this app on the cloud, you'll need to configure quite a few things before getting started.
 This app makes use of AWS Amplify and AWS EC2 services which are offered for free and allow for hosting and deploying front-end and back-end applications.
 These can be accessed under the AWS folder of this app.